torbsd/torbsd.github.io/dirty-stats.md

 __[Country Codes Ranked by Bandwidth](bw-rank-cc.txt)__

 Ranking in Kbps of bandwidth provided by each country code, along with the percentage of bandwidth provided by each country code.
 The output shows a clear over-concentation of Tor bandwidth in France, Germany, the Netherlands and the US.
+Only some 14 country codes contribute more than 1% of the Tor network bandwidth.
+Well-wired countries such as Poland, Denmark, Italy, Spain, Estonia, and so on should have no problem breaking the 1% threshold.

 __[Operating Systems Ranks by Bandwidth](bw-rank-os.txt)__

 Ranking in Kbps of bandwidth provided by each operating system, with the relevant percentage share.
 This script's results are essentially what spawned __TDP__ in the first place: the overwhelming role of Linux in providing bandwidth to the Tor network.

+FreeBSD Tor relays place second in contributed bandwidth, and contribute almost 5% of the total.
+Increased OS diversity from the other BSDs could drastically increase this diversity measure, particularly OpenBSD.
+As BSDs such as DragonFly and BitRig mature, we look forward to their contributions.

 __[Operating Systems Count](os-count.txt)__